tmux-ide

 tmux-ide config disable-team

-This removes the team config and all role/task fields.
+This removes the team config and all role and task fields.

 Team Lead Self-Configuration